Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Properties and capabilities of DSADM

-Conditionally on $\boldsymbol\theta$, the DSADM is linear, hence $\xi(t,s)$ is conditionally Gaussian.
-Unconditionally, $\xi(t,s)$ is a continuous mixture of zero-mean Gaussian distributions and so should have a non-Gaussian distribution with heavy tails\footnote{ Indeed, one can prove using the Jensen inequality that the {\em kurtosis} of a non-degenerate mixture of this kind is always greater than 3 (the Gaussian kurtosis).
+Given $\boldsymbol\theta$, DSADM is linear, hence $\xi(t,s)$ is conditionally Gaussian.
+Unconditionally, $\xi(t,s)$ is a continuous mixture of zero-mean Gaussian distributions and so has a non-Gaussian distribution with heavy tails\footnote{ Indeed, one can prove using the Jensen inequality that the {\em kurtosis} of a non-degenerate mixture of this kind (a scale mixture) is always greater than 3 (the Gaussian kurtosis).
 A positive excess kurtosis means, normally, more probability mass in the tails of the distribution than in the tails of the Gaussian distribution with the same mean and variance. }.

-\subsubsection{Unbeatable benchmark filter}
+\subsection{Unbeatable benchmark filter}

-The conditional linearity of the DSADM makes it possible to use the exact Kalman filter and thus to know how far from the optimal performance the filter in question is, which is always useful but often not possible with nonlinear deterministic models of truth.
+Linearity of DSADM makes it possible to use the exact Kalman filter and thus to know how far from the optimal performance the filter in question is, which is always useful but often not possible with nonlinear deterministic models of truth.

+In principle, non-stationarity combined with linearity can be achieved by taking a nonlinear model (like those mentioned in the Introduction) and using its tangent linear model.
+We have tried that with the Lorenz'96 model and found that even a tiny imposed model-error perturbation leads to an explosive growth of the forecast perturbation.
+Perhaps, some diffusion is needed to stabilize the model.
+This would complicate the model, but more significantly, the tangent linear model does not allow to explicitly specify the various characteristics of non-stationarity the DSADM does.